kcierzan/dotfiles/README.md

 - In **iTerm2 Preferences**, under **Profiles** and **Colors**, go to **Load Presets...** and select **Molokai** to activate it.
 Voila!

-At this point you can also change your computer's name, which shows up in this terminal prompt.
-If you want to do so, go to **System Preferences** > **Sharing**.
-For example, I changed mine from "Donne's MacBook Pro" to just "MacBook Pro", so it shows up as `MacBook-Pro` in the terminal.

 Now we have a terminal we can work with!

 ### Vim

 I am a pretty big believer in keeping a minimalistic .vimrc.
 Vim's utility is it's speed, convenience, and ubiquity.
 In my opinion, tricking it out with all kinds of plugins and configuration seriously hampers these strengths.
+Anyway that's what emacs is for :^)

 #### Configuration